bailijiang/Note/English/Oral/PrivateScript.md

 * Q: What are you like as a person?
 * A: I'm diligent and my self-discipline is strong.
 I always like to take the challenge of myself.
 Because this can make me grow up constantly through learning some new knowledge.

 * Q: What do you like to eat?
-* A:
+How's your diet?
+* A: I like seafood such as shrimps, fish, scallop, and crab.
+I'm used to eating one egg, one apple and drinking a bottle of milk and some green tea every day.

 * Q:
 * A: